the22mastermind/job-board/README.md

 1. Create a job post
 2. View jobs posted
 3. View a specific job given its ID
+4. Create candidate's profile
-4. Apply to a job
+5. Apply to a job
-5. View candidates who applied to a job
+6. View candidates who applied to a job
+7. View an application
-6. Accept an application
+8. Accept an application

 How to use